Blade Runner (Game) - Art concepts / Animate background scenes [Westwood Studios, Eric Chadwick]

 Blade Runner Statistics For CnC CURATOR

-At present, CnC CURATOR has 12,823 views spread across 10 videos for Blade Runner, with the game making up 1 hour of published video on his channel.
-This is 5.86% of the total watchable video for Blade Runner on CnC CURATOR's YouTube channel.
+Currently, CnC CURATOR has 12,915 views for Blade Runner across 10 videos.
+Blade Runner has approximately 1 hour of watchable video on his channel, or 5.76% of the total watchable video on CnC CURATOR's YouTube channel.